Canon 760D vs Panasonic TZ200

 It is notable that the 760D has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 760D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 760D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 760D and TZ200 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Panasonic TZ200 Manual.

 So what is the bottom line?
 Is the Canon 760D better than the Panasonic TZ200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.